 SI Systems' business is largely dependent upon a limited number of large contracts with a limited number of customers.
 This dependence can cause unexpected fluctuations in sales volume.
 Various external factors affect the customers' decision-making process on expanding or upgrading their current production or distribution sites.
-Customers' timing and placement of new orders is often affected by factors such as the current economy, current interest rates, and future expectations.
 SI Systems believes that its business is not subject to seasonality, although the rate of new orders can vary substantially from month to month.
-Since the Company recognizes sales on a percentage of completion basis for its systems contracts, fluctuations in SI Systems' sales and earnings occur with increases or decreases in major installations.
+Since the Company recognizes revenue using a cost-to-cost method based on the continuous transfer of control to the customer over time for its systems contracts, fluctuations in SI Systems' sales and earnings occur with increases or decreases in major installations.

-5) Issuer's Business, Products and Services: (Continued)
+5) Issuer's Business, Products and Services (Continued)

-A. Summary of the issuer's business operations: (Continued)
+A. Summary of the issuer's business operations (Continued)